zheng214/blog-euler/euler/README.md

 ## <p align="center"> Project Euler Menu </p>

+This repository contains my solutions to the problems of Project Euler ([Official website](https://projecteuler.net/about) [Wikipedia](https://en.wikipedia.org/wiki/Project_Euler))

+Each numbered folder contains 10 solutions

 Each numbered folder contains 10 solutions

 All solutions are run from the command line (eg. `node main 51`)